Charleston Veterinary Referral Center (CVRC)

 If you are a new client to CVRC, we encourage you to fill out our online New Patient Registration Form ahead of time, or bring the form with you.
 Otherwise, please arrive to your appointment approximately 10 minutes early to complete this form in our office.

-Visits with the Surgery service will take a few hours for initial consults.
+Your initial consultation with the Surgery service will take about an hour.
 If your pet’s care is more complicated and additional time is needed, we will keep you informed.
 Your visit will start with the Surgery technician getting a full history from you.
 Please bring any medications that your pet is taking.
-The surgeon will perform a physical exam and detailed orthopedic exam.
-A plan for further diagnostics will be discussed with you.
-When diagnostics are complete, the surgeon will meet with you to explain their findings, go through a management plan, and answer any questions you may have.
+The surgeon will perform a physical exam and a detailed orthopedic exam.
+When the exam is complete, the surgeon will meet with you to explain their findings, discuss diagnostic or treatment options, and answer any questions you may have.
 Written reports will be emailed to you and your primary veterinarian.
-We will maintain an ongoing relationship with you to ensure the best experience for you and your animal.
+We will maintain an ongoing relationship with you to ensure the best experience for you and your pet.

 What should I bring to my visit?